trochford/Laminar/docs/bigger-picture.md

 3. And prioritizing its benefits in the context of business needs that differ from Web scale ISVs.

 A low overhead, fast path to getting hands-on experience with these infrastructure building blocks can help technology teams meet those challenges.
-Rapid experimentation in packaging and deploying the ISV's software builds insight and confidence in targeting its best use for their organization and what new team practices will be needed.
+Rapid experimentation into new ways of packaging, deploying and managing the ISV's software builds grounded confidence and insight into what new team practices will be needed.

 ![Market breakdown by User Scale and Business Model](images/markets.png)